tweksteen/burst/doc/http.rst

     Test if the request contained a specific headers (case insensitive).
     If value is supplied, it is matched (case insensitive) against the first header with the matching name.

   .. method:: get_header(name)

     Return the headers of the request matching name (case insensitive).
 Note that this method always returns a list.

   .. method:: __call__(conn=None, chunk_callback=None)

     Do the request.
 Includes connect to the server, send the request, read the response, create the corresponding :class:`~http.Response` object and add itself to the :data:`~http.history`.
     If `conn` is supplied, it will be used as connection socket.
 If `chunk_callback` is supplied, it will be call for every chunk received, if applicable.

   .. method:: follow()

     If the request's response is a HTTP redirection, calling this function will return a request following the redirection.
 This function is still considered as experimental, please code your own and share it.

   .. method:: copy()

     Create a new request based on the current, without the response.

   .. method:: edit()

     Start your editor to edit the request, the new request is returned.
     See the configuration parameter :attr:`~conf.Configuration.editor`.

     .. note:: When editing a Request, you might change the content of a POST request.
 To be valid, the `Content-Length` header should be adapted to the new content length.
 By default, Abrupt will automatically remove any `Content-Length` header before editing a Request and append a valid one once the Request has been saved.
 To disable this option, see `conf.Configuration.update_content_length`.

-  .. method:: play()
+  .. method:: play(onwrite=None)

     Start your editor with two windows.
 Each time the request file is saved, the request is made to the server and the response updated.
 When the editor terminates, the last valid request made is returned.

+    If `onwrite` is provided, it will be called every time the request is saved.
+    The corresponding Request object is passed as an argument to this callback.
+    If something is returned, it will be displayed in the response window, otherwise the response of the original request is displayed.

     Please read the above note about `Content-Length`.

   .. method:: extract(field)

     Extract a particular field of the request.
 See :meth:`~http.RequestSet.extract`.

 .. class:: Response(fd)

   You will never use directly the constructor of Response, instead use the Request attribute :attr:`~http.Request.response`.